jgjin/not-quite-an-expert/content/posts/irony_poisoned.md

 In our Ironic Brand Twitter™ example, the irony points out that corporations often use positivity to manipulate people to buy their products.
 Yet, we don't get any recourse, only maybe a laugh.
 # Conclusion
 From where I stand, I see post-modernism permeate a lot of modern media.
 I have some fun engaging with post-modernist media for a bit.
-Yet when it becomes the dominant force, I find myself wanting of spaces where I can express or see someone else express a genuine message.
-That is, a message without the threat of diving deeper into layers of irony.
-I see a small wave of upcoming media that lives in awkward positivity over post-modernist negativity, and I hope that becomes a trend.
-At least, until I get sick of that, somehow.
+Yet when it becomes the dominant force, I find myself wanting of spaces where we do more than just gloat, and instead try to exercise our moral imagination in expressing genuine messages about problems that we face.